What is an internship?

 - The experience has a defined beginning and end, and a job description with desired qualifications.

 - There are clearly defined learning objectives/goals related to the professional goals of the student’s academic coursework.

 - There is supervision by a professional with expertise and educational and/or professional background in the field of the experience.

 - There is routine feedback by the experienced supervisor.

 - There are resources, equipment, and facilities provided by the host employer that support learning objectives/goals.

-- Attend the Career and Graduate School Fair (held each February on-campus) - Network with over 50 employers and gradaute schools from across the region.
+- Attend Career Development events/fairs to network with employers and graduate schools from across the region.

-- Schedule an appointment to discuss internships - The Career Center staff can introduce you to various resources, faciliate alumni connections and assist you in effectively branding yourself.
-Contact us.
+- Schedule an appointment to discuss internships – The Career Development staff can introduce you to various resources, facilitate alumni connections and assist you in effectively branding yourself.